MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMGlobalConditionAssembly.md

 ## DESCRIPTION

-The **Set-CMGlobalConditionAssembly** cmdlet modifies settings for an Assembly type global condition in Microsoft System Center Configuration Manager.
+The **Set-CMGlobalConditionAssembly** cmdlet modifies settings for an Assembly type global condition in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.